-Lakeside Chautauqua’s community programs allow guests of all ages to learn about the world, explore the environment and study history.
-A diverse range of seminars and events, from environmental stewardship and herb gardening to literary discussions and historic walking tours are held throughout the season.
+Lakeside’s community programs allow guests of all ages to learn about the world, explore the environment and study history.
+A diverse range of seminars and events, from environmental stewardship and gardening to literary discussions and historic walking tours are held throughout the summer.
 Whatever you choose, our community studies challenge you to think in new and exciting ways.

 The Lakeside Heritage Society, Inc. is a private, non-profit organization dedicated to collecting, preserving and exhibiting the history of Lakeside and the Marblehead Peninsula.
 The society’s museum, archives and educational programs are supported through membership dues, donations and proceeds from annual benefit sales, books and special projects.

 The Lakeside Environmental Stewardship Society (LESS) is an organization that coordinates educational programs and field trips to raise environmental awareness.
 The organization leads youth programs, service projects, tree walks and bird walks throughout the summer.